podzimekdavid/podzimekdavid/README.md

 ## Skills & Interests

-- Programming languages: C#, Java, Structured Text (ST), JavaScript
+- Programming languages: C#, Java, JavaScript, Structured Text (ST)
 - Frontend frameworks: Blazor, Vue.js, React Native
 - Experienced in microservices architecture and design
 - Passionate about containerization, Docker, and DevOps practices
 - Experienced with messaging systems like Kafka and RabbitMQ
 - Independently working on AI implementations including generative models, deployment, and building image processing pipelines
+- Hands-on experience with hardware ranging from Arduino and ESP32 devices to industrial automation using PLCs
+- Home automation enthusiast using Home Assistant and industrial PLCs for full self-hosted smart home solutions without cloud dependencies
+- Active participant and speaker at technology conferences
 - Enthusiastic about exploring new technologies and methodologies
 - Interests beyond coding include 3D printing, photography, and video production

-Feel free to connect or explore my projects!
+Feel free to connect or check out my projects!
+Just a heads-up — most of my work is behind the scenes and can’t be shared publicly, so the repos you see here are more like highlights or smaller experiments.